-In summary, literature review provides a comprehensive overview of the theoretical foundations, technological aspects, and ethical considerations essential for constructing a digital twin representation of foliage.
+In summary, the literature review provides a comprehensive overview of the theoretical foundations, technological aspects, and ethical considerations essential for constructing a digital twin representation of foliage.
 By synthesizing existing literature and theoretical frameworks, the study sets the stage for the subsequent research methodology and design, laying the groundwork for the innovative exploration of digital twin technology in the context of foliage representation and wireless signal propagation.

 In summary, this study provides a comprehensive overview of the theoretical foundations, technical aspects, and ethical considerations behind creating a digital twin of foliage.
 This study lays the groundwork for further research methodology and design by synthesizing existing literature and theoretical frameworks, laying the basis for innovative explorations of digital twin technology in the context of foliage representation.
 By creating a digital twin of foliage, it enables the deployment of advanced wireless communication technologies in areas with dense vegetation, improving signal strength and coverage.
 This breakthrough can revolutionize the way wireless networks operate, leading to more reliable and efficient communication systems.